 - Report current weather conditions

-- Plan, organize, and participate in outreach programs aimed at educating the public about weather
+- Plan, organize, and participate in outreach programs to educate the public about weather

-- Issue warnings to protect life and property when threatened by severe weather, such as hurricanes, tornadoes, and flash floods
+- Issue warnings to protect life and property threatened by severe weather, such as hurricanes and tornadoes

 The following are examples of types of atmospheric scientists:

-Broadcast meteorologists give forecasts to the general public through television, radio, and the Internet.
+Broadcast meteorologists give forecasts to the public through television, radio, and digital media, such as streaming videos.
 They use graphics software to develop maps and charts that explain their forecasts.
-Not all weather broadcasters seen on television are meteorologists or atmospheric scientists; reporters, correspondents, and broadcast news analysts may present weather conditions and forecasts but do not have specific training in meteorology.
+Not all weather broadcasters appearing on television are meteorologists or atmospheric scientists; reporters, correspondents, and broadcast news analysts may present weather conditions and forecasts but do not have specific training in meteorology.

-Forensic meteorologists use historical weather data to reconstruct the weather conditions for a specific location and time.
-They investigate what role weather played in unusual events such as traffic accidents and fires.
+Forensic meteorologists use historical weather data to reconstruct weather conditions for a specific location and time.
+They investigate whether the weather was a factor in events such as traffic accidents and fires.
 Forensic meteorologists may be called as experts to testify in court.

 Research meteorologists develop new methods of data collection, observation, and forecasting.
-They also conduct studies to improve basic understandings of climate, weather, and other aspects of the atmosphere.
-For example, some research meteorologists study severe weather patterns, such as hurricanes and tornadoes, to understand why cyclones form and to develop better ways of predicting them.
+They also conduct studies to improve understanding of climate, weather, and other aspects of the atmosphere.
+For example, they may study severe weather patterns to understand why cyclones form and to develop better ways of predicting hurricanes and tornadoes.
 Others focus on environmental problems, such as air pollution.
-Research meteorologists often work with scientists in other fields.
-For example, they may work with computer scientists to develop new forecasting software or with oceanographers to study interactions between the ocean and the atmosphere.
-They may also work with engineers to develop new instruments so that they can collect the data they need.

-Weather forecasters use computer and mathematical models to produce weather reports and short-term forecasts that can range from a few minutes to more than a week.
-They develop forecasts for the general public and for specific customers such as airports, farmers, utilities, insurance companies, and other businesses.
-For example, they may provide forecasts to power suppliers so that the suppliers can plan for events, such as heat waves, which would cause a change in electricity demand.
-They also issue advanced warnings for potentially severe weather such as blizzards and hurricanes.
+Weather forecasters use computer and mathematical models to produce weather reports and short-term forecasts ranging from a few minutes to more than a week.
+In addition to developing forecasts for the public, their forecasts for business clients—including airports, utility companies, or grocery stores—help these clients plan for weather events that may affect demand for products or services.
+They also issue warnings for potentially severe weather, such as blizzards and hurricanes.
 Some forecasters prepare long-range outlooks to predict whether temperatures and precipitation levels will be above or below average in a particular month or season.
-These workers become familiar with general weather patterns, atmospheric predictability, precipitation, and forecasting techniques.